 Mount Buckley (6,580 feet)

 Mount Buckley, one of the “subpeaks” of the Clingmans Dome ridge-crest, is reachable from the summit of the Dome via the Appalachian Trail or from the Clingmans Dome parking lot via the Clingmans Dome Bypass Trail.
+A 1.7-mile loop trail is perfect for all types of hikers.
 It lies just a short distance west of Clingmans Dome en route to Silers Bald, and the AT passes right over the mostly forested summit.

 Mount Love (6,420 feet)